erichaagdev/gradle-enterprise-build-scan-notifier/README.md

 # Gradle Enterprise Build Scan™ Notifier

-Gradle Enterprise Build Scan Notifier is a standalone application that monitors Gradle Enterprise and sends a notification to Slack when a build fails.
+Gradle Enterprise Build Scan Notifier is a standalone application that monitors Gradle Enterprise and sends a notification to configured destinations when specified criteria is met.
 It is designed to help development teams stay informed about build failures and take action quickly to fix them.

-The application can be configured to monitor multiple Gradle Enterprise servers and send notifications to one or more Slack channels via webhook URLs.
-Notification conditions are configured using a flexible YAML-based DSL that allows you to specify when notifications should be sent and to where.
+The application can be configured to monitor multiple Gradle Enterprise servers and send notifications to one or more destinations.
+Notification rules are fully customizable, allowing you to specify the conditions, message, and destination of the notification.

-Please note that this project is in early development and all features and functionality is subject to change.
+Please note that this project is in early development and all features and functionality are subject to change.

 ## Installation